 Compensating residual emissions

 We compensate residual emissions by investing in climate protection projects certified to strict standards.
 We made a start in 2020, and are now expanding our compensation portfolio step by step.
 In doing so, we are focusing primarily on nature-based solutions such as afforestation and reforestation.
 By 2030, we want to fully compensate the emissions that we cannot avoid through technology change, further improvements in energy efficiency, and the use of green electricity to become a climate-neutral company.

 As a specialty glass manufacturer, SCHOTT is an energy-intensive company.
 Specialty glasses and glass-ceramics are melted in large melting tanks at temperatures of up to 1,700 ºC.
 Until now, we have been heating the melting tanks with the fossil fuels natural gas and heating oil, and in some cases with electricity.
 Glass processing also requires a lot of energy.
 Due to this total energy demand, our climate-relevant footprint in 2019 was around one million tons of CO2e.

 Our calculations are based on the market-based method of the Greenhouse Gas Protocol (GHG).
+The exact location-based footprint was 641,081.0 tons of CO2e.
 To calculate our Corporate Carbon Footprint, we consider the emissions of all greenhouse gases.
 We currently include emissions from our own production (Scope 1 of the Greenhouse Gas Protocol) and from purchased energy (Scope 2) in the calculation.
 For Scope 3, we also take into account business travel and employee commuting.
 In the medium term, we want to include the other Scope 3 emissions, which consider emissions in the supply chain.
 In order to establish comparability in terms of their climate impact, we report greenhouse gas emissions in CO2 equivalents (CO2e).